simongravelle/bash-tutorial/tutorial/bash-tutorial.rst

         cp dump.lammpstrj ${folder}
     done

-As always, replace *lmp* with the proper path to your LAMMPS executable.
+Replace the *lmp* variable with the proper path to your LAMMPS executable.

 The command starting with *lmp* calls the LAMMPS input *input.lmp*, while also passing the value of *nb2* to the LAMMPS variable named *nb2*.

 Once the LAMMPS simulation is over, a folder named *nbi*, with i = 1, 9, 81, or 729 is created by the *mkdir* command, and the resulting *lammpstrj* file is copied into it by the *cp* command.

 An alternative way to launch *launch_LAMMPS.sh* is to make it executable